blogs

 • Value clustering is excellent for standardizing inconsistent categorical data

-• No installation beyond Java — runs in the browser locally
+• No installation beyond Java, and it runs in the browser locally

 Cons: